MechanicalRabbit/DataKnots.jl/doc/src/reference.md

     │ DataKnot │
     =#

+    DataKnot()
+    #=>
+    │ DataKnot │
+    ├──────────┤
+    │          │
+    =#

 Note that plural DataKnots are shown with an index, while singular knots are shown without an index.
+Further note that the `missing` knot doesn't have a value in its data block, unlike the unit knot which has a value of `nothing` (shown as a blank).

 #### `show`